FAIR Textile Odor and Storage-History Triage

 Textile Smoke, Mildew and Deodorizing-History Checklist

-Before appraisal, document a textile exactly as found when smoke exposure, musty storage, mildew-suspect history, or deodorizing attempts are part of the story.
-FAIR separates old odor-remediation history from current conservation risk: past airing-out, ozone, sprays, or deodorizing powders may explain the object history, but present-tense residue transfer, damp or mold-suspect housing, active smoke or musty odor, tackiness, or handling instability can still mean a textile conservator should review before appraisal.
+Before appraisal, document the textile exactly as found when smoke exposure, musty storage, mildew-suspect history, or deodorizing attempts are part of the story.
+FAIR separates old odor-remediation history from current conservation risk.
+Past airing, ozone, sprays, or powders may explain the object, but residue transfer, damp housing, active odor, tackiness, or unstable handling can still mean conservator review comes first.

 Textile Smoke, Mildew and Deodorizing-History Checklist - FAIR online appraisal guide illustration